Agreeable-f/Linux_Guide/README.md

 # Step 1.
 Getting Linux on your USB

-## For putting Linux on the USB we have two options.
-Doing either of which will remove everything on your USB drive so make sure you have everything backed up.
+## For putting Linux on the USB we have a few options.
+Doing any one of which will remove everything on your USB drive so make sure you have everything backed up.

 <div id='o1ventoy'/>

 ## Option 1.
 Ventoy (We'll be using this option for the rest of the guide.)

-Ventoy creates a bootable USB drive that will allow you to select whatever ISO you want (as long as it's on the USB drive).
-Using ventoy to boot into Linux will be covered in [Step 2](#step2).
+#### NOTE: Ventoy creates a bootloader (This will be covered in [Learning Linux](#step3)) on your USB drive that will allow you to select whatever ISO you want (as long as it's on the USB drive).
+It also allows you to quickly chose between whatever distro's ISO you have on your ventoy

 <div id='dlventoy'/>